-Over 400,000 people perform jury service in the UK every year unless you work in law enforcement, it’s almost always compulsory.
+Over 400,000 people perform jury service in the UK every year and, unless you work in law enforcement, it’s almost always compulsory.

 Do I have to do jury service if I’m self employed?